 Ah, Valentine’s Day is upon us.
 The arguably most romantic day of the year.
 I’m not against it per se.
 I love a day of romance followed by a romantic dinner à deux.
 What I’m not too keen on though, is the high-jacking of that day by companies who commercialise what should be a lovely day between two people.
 I mean, cards for grandparents and school friends, cuddly toys that look like fire hazards, and cheap chocolates wrapped in red foil?
 Surely that’s not right?

 If you have flowers with big heads, cut them short and put them into very small vases.
-The aim here is to have a centerpiece that let’s you still see each other and talk.
+The aim here is to have a centrepiece that lets you still see each other and talk.
 Since there’s (hopefully) only two of you though, you could place a tall vase onto the end of the table for height that won’t get in the way.

 Add tiny details which show you care: the napkins don’t need to be ironed, but tying a little bit of twine around them and slipping a lovely and meaningful message into one is the kind of detail that will be remembered.